turingschool/front-end-curriculum/projects/module-3/rancid-tomatillos-v2.md

 </section>

-### Iteration 7 - Fork the Server (complete together)
+### Iteration 7 - Make a microservice (complete together)

-You're going to be delivering some new features to your users, which will require updating the server's endpoints.
-To do this, you'll be making your own local development version of the API.
+You'll be delivering some new features to your user.
+However, the current API is not set up to support them.
+So you're going to make a new one!

-Fork and clone down the [Rancid Tomatillos API](https://github.com/turingschool-examples/rancid-tomatillos-api).
-Only one group member should make the fork.
-Whoever makes it will add the other partner as a contributor.
+You and your partner should set up a new express app to function as a [microservice](https://en.wikipedia.org/wiki/Microservices), or small application used as part of a bigger product.

-Update your React project so that it queries your new local copy of the API.
+For this iteration, get a basic express app set up and pushed up to GitHub.
+Make sure each partner has push rights to repo.

 ### Iteration 8 - Divide and Conquer